 The Layers section of the panel's Layers and Colors tab

-Signal and Plane Layers – click the color button to change that layer's color, as described previously in the Displaying or Hiding a Layer section.
-Click the visibility icon ( ) to toggle the display of an individual signal or plane layer.
-Signal and Plane layers are added, named, and removed in the Pad-Via Layer Editor dialog.
+- Signal and Plane Layers – click the color button to change that layer's color, as described previously in the Displaying or Hiding a Layer section.
+Click the visibility icon () to toggle the display of an individual signal or plane layer.
+Signal and Plane layers are added, named, and removed in the Layer Stack Manager.

 Active Layers – use the drop-down to view one of the various Active Layers on the PCB individually.

-View From Bottom Side – check this box to view the Layer Sets from the bottom side.
+View From Bottom Side – check this box to view the Layer Sets from the bottom side (essentially, to flip the board).
+This can also be achieved by selecting the View » Flip Board command from the main menus or by using the Ctrl+F keyboard shortcut.

 The System Colors section of the panel's Layers and Colors tab